Find a Dealer

 DMR Tier 3 (Licensed Trunked)

-Hytera’s DMR Tier III trunking solutions represent a true upgrade path for Tier II and analog radio system users.
-DMR Tier III systems can also support advanced proprietary features like integrated GPS, roaming, priority call levels, call preemption and call queuing, advanced over-the-air programming, dynamic site light up, and dynamic group allocation.
+Hytera’s DMR Tier III trunking solutions represent a true upgrade path for Tier II and analog radio system users, and is the only truly DMR Tier III standard compliant system.

 Related Posts